Catrionamcd/Colour-Sort-Puzzle/README.md

 * Test random mix of colours.
 * Make sure there is a blank space for movement of tiles.
 * Allow tiles to move but only tiles beside the blank space.
-* If a tile that is not beside a blank space is clicked ensure that the tile shake function is executed to alert the player that this is a wrong move.
+* If a tile, that is not beside a blank space, is clicked ensure that the tile shake function is executed to alert the player that this is a wrong move.
+* As a player, the shake on the tile displays that this is an invalid move.
 * Make sure that the tile moves into the position of the blank space.
 * Each time a tile is move a check will have to occur to see if the nine inner tiles are matching the dice tiles that are stored in an array.
 * If all nine inner tiles match the dice tiles, ensure that the timer ends and a message is displayed, otherwise game continues.
+* Displaying the message demonstrates to the player that the match is complete and they have won the game, other wise their time is up.

 #### Dice Grid